fromin7/backend-code-challenge-rest/README.md

 todo: finish this.

+# Setup & User Credentials

+The seeder inserts 9 users with identifiers "USER[number]" and PIN that corresponds with the user number (i.e. USER1 has PIN 0001, USER2 has 0002 etc.).
+You can use the identifier and the PIN to obtain a signed JWT token from the corresponding endpoint.

 # Data Modelling Pattern

 Since it is not entirely clear how the app may or may not develop further, there is no one single correct way to model the data.
 I am adding comments on why I decided to model the data the way I did below.